amitfin/oref_alert/README.md

 ## Last Update

-The action `oref_alert.last_update` returns only `last_update`, the last time any area's status was changed.
-This is used by the map card for identifying re-rendering is required.
+The action `oref_alert.last_update` returns `last_update`, the last time any area's status was changed, and `version`, the integration's version.
+The map card uses these values to decide whether it should re-render or force a page reload after an integration update.

 ## Template Functions